Modbury

-Modbury is a large village, ecclesiastical parish, civil parish and former manor in the South Hams district of the county of Devon in England.
-Today due to its large size it is generally referred to as a "town" although the parish council has not elected to give itself the status of a town as it could do under s.245(6) of the Local Government Act 1972, so it does not have a town council and cannot have a town mayor.
-It is also known informally as a "market town", as from at least 1199 the lord of the manor has held the right to hold a regular market.
-The village is situated on the A379 road, which links it to Plymouth and Kingsbridge.
+Modbury is a Town, ecclesiastical parish, civil parish and former manor in the South Hams district of the county of Devon in England."market town", as from at least 1199 the lord of the manor has held the right to hold a regular market.
+The town is situated on the A379 road, which links it to Plymouth and Kingsbridge.
 The current parish population is approximately 1,500.

 Etymology

 The name Modbury is a corruption of the Anglo-Saxon name, Moot burgh from 'Moot' meaning either 'Mud' or 'meeting' and 'bury' meaning 'fortified enclosure'.

 History

 Modbury is recorded in the Domesday Book of 1086.
 It has had permission to hold a weekly fair since before 1199.
 The population of the town was greatly reduced as a consequence of the Black Death in the 14th century.

 Civil war

 Modbury was the site of two battles in the English Civil War.
 The first battle was a surprise attack by a mounted Parliamentarian force led by Sir William Ruthven that moved under cover of darkness from Plymouth via Ivybridge on 7 December 1642.
 In the early morning charge they routed a mostly untrained Royalist force that had gathered in the town, where Sir Ralph Hopton, the King's senior commander in the West Country, was holding council at the manor house of Champernowne Court.
 The house was badly damaged by fire, Hopton escaped but many notable Devon Royalists were captured.

 The second Battle of Modbury occurred on 22 February 1643 when the Royalists forces, expecting an attack by Parliamentarian forces assembled at nearby Kingsbridge, had fortified the town.
 Outnumbered approximately four to one, and running short of ammunition, the royalists retreated.
 This victory was largely instrumental in the lifting of the Siege of Plymouth, and the driving of the encircling Royalist forces into Cornwall.